[Updated September 9, 2021]

 As you hike, you’ll gain 479 feet of elevation and pass by abandoned gold mines and interpretive signs that offer an opportunity to learn more about the area’s history.

-The breathtaking view from the top is splendid for most of the year, but it’s especially so when the fall colors reach their peak.
+The breathtaking view from the top is splendid for most of the year, but it’s especially so when the colors of autumn leaves reach their peak.

-For more information, stop by the Sawnee Mountain Preserve Visitor Center to see some ancient Native American artifacts and learn about the flora and fauna you might see along the Indian Seats Trail.
+For more information, stop by the Sawnee Mountain Preserve Visitor Center to see some ancient Native American artifacts and learn about the wildflowers and wildlife you might see along the Indian Seats Trail.

 READ MORE: 101+ Things to Do in North Georgia